miriambrk/Machine_Learning_Sommelier/README.md

 # Machine_Learning_Sommelier
-Create a sommelier using machine learning to classify wines based on descriptions.
+This project creates a sommelier using machine learning to classify wines based on descriptions.
+It was a group project.

 Dataset used can be found here (originally from Wine Enthusiast magazine)